 - In some societies, a contractual, consumer model of the physician-patient relationship emerged.
 Physicians would show their wares and patients, with access to more knowledge, could shop around

 Medical training reflected the advances in biomedical knowledge, focusing on disease and the increasingly complex technology of medical practice.
 The dissatisfaction of patients was largely ignored as being irrelevant to patient care.
-Most physicians who are now practicing were trained in this biomedical focused, physician-centred system.
 History-taking was the type of patient communication that was taught.
-In other words, physicians were taught to have a dialogue that was focused on asking questions to find out the reason for their visit and potentially what disease or abnormality was sitting in the office.
+In other words, physicians were taught to have a dialogue that was focused on asking questions to find out the reason for their visit and potentially what disease or abnormality the patient may have.

 By the mid-1980s, the call for change in physicians’ behaviours was insistent, driven in part by the right’s movement, the consumer movement and the appearance of the field of bioethics, which emphasized patient autonomy as a goal of care.
 In the last 30 years, many medical schools recognized the need to revise their curriculum to include communication skills.
 They began to look to those whose approach to the physician-patient relationship recognized the importance of the patient’s role in the dialogue.
 Among them were: